Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "Yeah.
 Skull check, bro."

 "Right.
-I’ll just...set all my stuff *here* and step twenty paces to the right.
+I’ll just... set all my stuff *here* and step twenty paces to the right.
 Okay?"

 These were always the tense moments: In *any* situation where Big Hotel were active and a man was out of sight, the spectre of biodroning reared its head.